LashcaPieterse/Simplify/docs/operations/dpo-payments.md

 1. `/api/checkouts` validates the requested package, persists a `CheckoutSession`, and creates a DPO transaction.
 2. `/api/checkouts` sets a scoped HTTP-only checkout access cookie.
 Authenticated users can also access their own checkout by session ownership.
 3. Customers are redirected to DPO's hosted page.
 On completion DPO sends both a browser redirect to `/checkout/[id]/return` and a server-to-server notification to `/api/payments/dpo/ipn`.
-4. The IPN handler validates the signature, stores the payload in `PaymentTransactionEvent`, updates the payment status, and finalises the order when the status is `approved`.
+4. The IPN handler validates the `x-dpo-signature` HMAC signature, stores accepted payloads in `PaymentTransactionEvent`, updates the payment status, and finalises the order when the status is `approved`.
 5. The return page polls `/api/checkouts/[id]/status` until the order is finalised, redirecting to `/orders/{orderId}` or `/checkout/{id}/failed`.
 6. When finalisation exposes an order ID, the status API sets a scoped HTTP-only order access cookie for guest order-page and eSIM-instruction access.